kleros/dao-module/docs/setup_guide.md

 ### Deploying the module

 Now that we have a template, a hardhat task can be used to deploy a DAO module instance.
 This setup task requires the following parameters: `dao` (the address of the Safe), `oracle` (the address of the Realitio contract) and `template` (the template to be used with Realitio).
 There are also optional parameters, for more information run `yarn hardhat setup --help`.
+In order to test the whole process conveniently, we are going to set cooldown to a low value.
+This means that we won't have to wait to execute the proposal once the oracle/kleros got a final answer.

 An example for this on Rinkeby would be:
-`yarn hardhat --network rinkeby setup --dao <safe_address> --oracle 0xa09ce5e7943f281a782a0dc021c4029f9088bec4 --template 0x0000000000000000000000000000000000000000000000000000000000000dad`
+`yarn hardhat --network rinkeby setup --dao <safe_address> --oracle 0xa09ce5e7943f281a782a0dc021c4029f9088bec4 --template 0x0000000000000000000000000000000000000000000000000000000000000dad --cooldown 60`

 This should return the address of the deployed DAO module.
 For this guide we assume this to be `0x4242424242424242424242424242424242424242`